freedbygrace/PSOPNSenseAPI/docs/Tailscale-Integration.md

     }
 }

-# Join the subnets with commas
-$advertisedRoutes = $subnets -join ","

-# Enable Tailscale with route advertisement
+# Connect to Tailscale with subnet route advertisement
-Enable-OPNSenseTailscale -AuthKey "tskey-auth-abcdef123456" -AdvertiseRoutes $advertisedRoutes -Force
+Connect-OPNSenseTailscale -AuthKey "tskey-auth-abcdef123456" -SubnetRoutes $subnets -AdvertiseRoutes -InstallIfMissing -Force

-# Apply the changes
-Apply-OPNSenseTailscaleChanges -Force

 # Disconnect from the firewall
 Disconnect-OPNSense